gdportwood/Turb_ML_Papers/NeurIPS2019.md

 # NeurIPS 2019 Papers/Talks Relevant to Computational Physics

-Compiled by: Gavin Portwood, Platon Karpov and Peetak Mitra  (All, Los Alamos National Laboratory)
+Compiled by: Gavin Portwood, Platon Karpov and Peetak Mitra
+Los Alamos National Laboratory
+LA-UR-20-20182

 README: Wherever possible we have provided paper links and/or talk links from the SlideLive website.
 Most of these topics have an arXiv paper associated with it.